OFFICE OF THE SELECTBOARD

 The Board noted that the Halifax Highway Map identifies 14 Class 4 road segments totaling 5.75 miles, which the town is not required to maintain.
 Landowners may petition for reclassification, and the Selectboard may also initiate reclassification to a town road or trail.

-Pent highways or blockades are not permitted, and no statute authorizing them is known.
-The town attorney recommended adding Class 4 road maintenance provisions to the highway ordinance, including defining landowner maintenance responsibilities and confirming that the town maintains bridges and culverts on Class 4 roads.
+Based on history, Edwards said she understood that pent highways or blockades are not permitted.
+Edwards did not know about specific statutes on this matter.
+The town attorney recommended including Class 4 road provisions to a highway ordinance instead of adopting VLCT’s model policy.
+This might include defining maintenance and confirming whether the town maintains bridges and culverts on Class 4 roads.

-The Board discussed Right‑of‑Way permit requirements, noting that a permit is required for any maintenance activity, including plowing, and that the Board may set renewal frequency.
-Edwards stated she believes a policy exists regarding end‑to‑end access requirements for Class 4 roads.
+The Board discussed Right‑of‑Way permit requirements, noting that a permit is required for any maintenance activity.
+Edwards had in the past suggested that this should include plowing by homeowners, and that the Board set a renewal frequency so updated information is known.

 Bid opening date decisions for Truck #1 & Bridge (Branch @ RT112) Repairs